1. Choose the right keywords

 At FandangoSEO, you can integrate SISTRIX, SEMrush, Google Analytics, and Google Search Console to have complete tracking of your website from a single application.
 Additionally, you’ll be able to obtain the data from Google Analytics and GSC by your PageTypes and Sections.
 This feature provides you with more accurate information about your web performance.

 Let us know if you find this article helpful and/or have any questions about this topic in the comments below.
-We’ll also be happy to hear any other aspect that you consider vital to rank high on search engines in 2020!
+We’ll also be happy to hear any other aspect that you consider vital to rank high on search engines!